 Both your cats use the human lavatory.
 Were you the one to teach them this neat trick?

-The Chubby Fucker is a sweetheart – even if we only kept her around to make into stew after the zombie apocalypse.
-She came to us fully disciplined.
-Funnily enough, her trainer is the infamous Eytan Kollin of the Brothers K: co–author of The Unincorporated Man and follow up books.
+The Chubby Fucker came to us fully disciplined.
+Funnily enough, her trainer is the infamous Eytan Kollin co-author of The Unincorporated Man.
 So I suppose you could say I had an unincorporated cat.

 QUICK ROUND: GAIL 411